 Heather has a true passion for helping people improve their quality of life.
 She believes that when people learn to take care of their body, by eating the right food, in the right amounts & at the right time, they will feel better, live longer, be healthier and improve performance.
-Her love of speaking, traveling and meeting new people (as well as at the request of some of her private clients), has prompted her to take her message on the road.
+Her love of speaking, traveling and meeting new people, has resulted in her taking her message on the road.
 Speaking to groups allows her message to reach many more people than doing one-on-one counseling alone.

 Heather’s education, professional & personal experiences, along with her expertise in weight management and sports nutrition make her uniquely qualified as a public speaker.
 As an active, busy mother of three children, she understands the challenges and barriers to “getting it all done.”
 Whether it is an educational lecture, lunch-n-learn or team talk, she uses personal experiences, stories and consumer friendly situations to educate her audience, help them identify barriers to success, and then motivate them to stop making excuses and start making changes.

 Heather’s approach varies from one listener to the next.
 She understands that the way to motivate a teenage athlete is completely different than how to motivate a room of executives.
 Whatever your needs, she would enjoy the opportunity to speak, entertain and educate your group.
 From the nutrition basics to current hot topics, each presentation incorporates the most current, up-to-date research and information available.
 Please contact Heather for more information on booking her for your next event.